A dresser makeover with spray paint and new hardware. An easy way to update the look of an old piece!

 8. Put on the new hardware

-Have you used spray paint or new hardware to update a piece?
+Have you used spray paint or new hardware for a dresser makeover?

 If you want to save this post for later, remember to bookmark it or you can pin it here: